What Is the Best Humidity Level for a CPAP Machine?

 • Heated Hose Option: For a more consistent experience, consider adding a heated hose to prevent moisture accumulation in the mask and tubing.

 If you have been treating sleep apnea with CPAP for a long time, you have likely experienced adverse CPAP side effects such as mouth and nose dryness or even nose bleeds.
-Not only are these side effects uncomfortable to deal with, but they also make it much more difficult to stick with your therapy routine, in turn jeopardizing your health
+Not only are these side effects uncomfortable to deal with, but they also make it much more difficult to stick with your therapy routine, in turn jeopardizing your health.

 To combat these unwanted side effects, most modern CPAP machines now come with integrated or built-in humidifiers.
 The continuous, pressurized stream of air will easily dry out your nose and throat without humidification, and this happens more easily in the winter months and for those on medications with drying effects such as antihistamines, antidepressants, antipsychotics, blood pressure, and heart medications, etc. By finding the right humidity level, you can typically protect yourself from drying out your airway and developing nosebleeds.